EddyVerbruggen/cordova-plugin-googleplus/README.md

 $ cordova prepare
 ```

+_Please note that `myreversedclientid` is a place holder for the reversed clientId you find in your iOS configuration file.
+Do not surround this value with quotes._

 GooglePlus.js is brought in automatically.
 There is no need to change or add anything in your html.

 ## 5. Installation (PhoneGap Build)